GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/message-list-delivery-status.md

 When user taps send button in message composer, the message is saved to local database and queued for sending.
 When it happens, message appears in the channel in `pending send` delivery status.

 #### Pending send -> Sending failed
-When message sending fails (e.g. because of missing Internet connection), a transition from `pending send` to `sending failed` state happens.
+When message sending fails (for example because of missing Internet connection), a transition from `pending send` to `sending failed` state happens.
 In that case, delivery status gets hidden and error indicator appears.

 #### Sending failed -> Pending send
 If message sending has failed the long-pressing the message shows a pop-up with **Resend** action available.
 When user initiates message resend, the `sending failed` -> `pending send` transition happens.